ktjgupta/Battleship-Game/PROPOSAL.md

 while the other one will be a smarter implementation and play the game how I would normally play it.
 In terms of user interaction, I plan to implement a very simple gui that will display the players board like a grid and indicate which spaces you have your ships.
 There will also be another grid that represents the opponents board, so the player can see which squares they have already chosen and mark if the player called a square that hit the opponent.
+At the beginning of the game, there will also be a textbox so the user can indicate how they want to orient their ships.
 Additionally I will have a popup text that will either say Hit or Miss after each time the player calls a square.

 ## Libraries